 Welcome from the Director

 Since 2011, the Program for Biomedical Ethics at Yale School of Medicine has served as a nexus for a community of individuals from throughout the medical campus and beyond who share a common interest in education, research, and clinical practice in the field of medical ethics.
-I welcome you on behalf of myself and our associate directors, Dr. Jack Hughes, Dr. Sarah Hull, and our program manager Karen P. Kolb.
+I welcome you on behalf of myself and our Co-Director Dr. Jennifer Miller, and our associate directors, Dr. Jack Hughes, Dr. Sarah Hull, and our program manager Karen P. Kolb.